-- New list!
-Fortune's 100 Best Workplaces for Millennials - New list!
-Fortune and the Great Place to Work Institute's 15 Best Workplaces in Retail - New list!
-Fortune's Most Important Private Companies - Fortune's 100 Best Companies to Work For in America for 19 consecutive years - Fortune's Most Admired Companies for 23 consecutive years - J.D.
-Power & Associates highest-ranking pharmacy in overall satisfaction in the supermarket segment eight of the last 10 years - Glassdoor's Candidates' Choice Awards: 50 Best Places to Interview
+- New award!
+The Food Marketing Institute and the International Food Protection Training Institute's inaugural Food Safety Innovation Award - New list!
+PEOPLE and the Great Place to Work Institute's Companies That Care - New list!
+Fortune's Best Workplaces for Diversity - New list!
+Fortune's Best Workplaces for Women - Fortune's Best Workplaces for Millennials - Fortune's Best Workplaces for Retail - Fortune's 100 Best Companies to Work For in America for 21 consecutive years - Fortune's Most Admired Company for 23 consecutive years - Glassdoor's Candidates' Choice Awards: Best Places to Interview

-We also spotlighted some of our associates and locations for the amazing work they've done and milestones so few have ever accomplished.
+We also spotlighted some of our associates for the amazing work they've done.
 I thank them for setting the standards we will work to exceed.